 A part of me was missing.
 There was an empty branch on the family tree hanging on my office wall.
 I've done genealogy research for 30 years, but the beautiful ancestral document looked lopsided each time I passed by.
 My mother was missing a grandfather.

 This was more than a search to fill in the blanks on a paper pedigree, it was the research I needed to do to fulfill a promise I made in honor of my mother and her father who both missed out on important people in their lives.
-That loss changed them, made them different then they would have been with a complete family and that difference was passed down through generations who may not have realized the loss, but were missing a part of a complete family.
-That loss has ripples, less confidence and sense of self...
+That loss changed them, made them different then they would have been with a complete family and that difference was passed down through generations who may not have realized the empty space, but were missing a part of a complete family.
+That loss has consequences, less confidence and sense of self...